Codecademy/docs/content/python/concepts/built-in-functions/terms/filter/filter.md

 ---
 Title: 'filter()'
-Description: 'A built-in function that applies a function to each item in an iterable and returns the values that are true.'
+Description: 'Returns a filter object that applies a function to each item in an iterable and returns the values that are True.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'